bencheeorg/benchee/README.md

 # Benchee [![Hex Version](https://img.shields.io/hexpm/v/benchee.svg)](https://hex.pm/packages/benchee)[![docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/benchee/)[![Inline docs](http://inch-ci.org/github/PragTob/benchee.svg)](http://inch-ci.org/github/PragTob/benchee)[![Build Status](https://travis-ci.org/PragTob/benchee.svg?branch=travis)](https://travis-ci.org/PragTob/benchee)

 Library for easy and nice (micro) benchmarking.
-It allows you to easily compare the performance of different pieces of code/functions.
+It allows you to compare the performance of different pieces of code and functions at a glance.
 Benchee is also versatile and extensible, relying only on functions - no macros!

 Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin.

-Provides you with:
+Provides you with the following statistical data:

 * average   - average execution time (the lower the better)
 * ips       - iterations per second, how often can the given function be executed within one second (the higher the better)
-* deviation - standard deviation (how much do the results vary), given as a percentage of the average
+* deviation - standard deviation (how much do the results vary), given as a percentage of the average (raw absolute values also available)
-* median    - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of times is even).
-More stable than the average and somewhat more likely to be a typical you see.
+* median    - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of samples is even).
+More stable than the average and somewhat more likely to be a typical value you see.

+Benchee also first runs the functions for a given warmup time without recording the results, to simulate a _"warm"_ running system.

 Benchee does not:

 * Keep results of previous and compare them, if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark)

-Make sure to check out the [available plugins](#plugins)!
+Benchee has no runtime dependencies and is aimed at being the core benchmarking logic.
+Further functionality is provided through plugins that then pull in dependencies, such as CSV export.
+Check out the [available plugins](#plugins)!

 ## Installation